wesfly/wgpu-test/README.md

-# wgpu-test
+# Wgpu Test

-This is my journey through wgpu.
+This is my journey through WGPU.

+---

 Great thanks to him:
 Benjamin Hansen